 Map of Castle Forbes estate with Castle, gardens, stone circle,

-offices, kirkyard and "manse."
+offices, kirkyard, and castle.

 In notes preserved by his wife, Master of Forbes, James (1796- 1835) recounted some of his memories of the construction Castle Forbes.
 For example, “A large ash tree, which stood very near where the present one stands by the terrace, was cut down and used as a beam in the dining room.”
 He also confirmed that the bear’s head stone over the fireplace was found at Logie-Braes of Forbes” and “was taken out of the wall above the back gate of the old house of Putachie.”
 Lord Forbes was devoted to his woods and between the years 1805 and 1814 he planted over 6,888,360 trees on the property.

 Atholl Laurence Cunyngham, 21st Lord Forbes (1882 – 1953), modernized the castle by installing bathrooms, wash-hand basins, central heating, and electricity from a turbine at the old sawmill on the River Don.
 This remained till main electricity was connected after 1945.
 In World War II between 1939 and 1945, Lord Forbes loaned Castle Forbes to the Department of Health as an Auxiliary Hospital for convalescent servicemen.